-The NomCom's role, merged with the CG Com's roles, is to determine the nominees for election to the Corporation's Board of Directors, which may be done by identifying through professional search firms or other similar mechanisms, and by recommending candidates to fill vacancies occurring between annual shareholder meetings, and to provide communications with the Board of Directors and, as appropriate, communications with shareholders and regulators.
+The Corporate Governance Committee (CG Com) shall be composed of at least three (3) members, allof whom should be independent directors.
+In accordance with this, the members of the Committee may be removed or replaced, and any vacancies in the Committee shall be filled by the Board.
+Each member shall have adequate and competent understanding of corporate governance principles and practices, in addition to thorough knowledge of the Corporation's business and industry in which it operates.
+The Committee is tasked to assist the Board in the performance of its corporate governance responsibilities, including the determination of the nominees for election to the Corporation's Board, which may be done by identifying through professional search firms or other similar mechanisms, and by recommending candidates to fill vacancies occurring between annual shareholder meetings, and to provide communications with the Board and, as appropriate, communications with shareholders and regulators, that were formerly assigned to the NomCom.

-The NomCom, merged with the CG Com, shall have the following duties and responsibilities:
+3.3.1.
+The CG Com shall have the following duties and responsibilities: